abstractinfrastructure/container-intro-tutorial/lifecycle/README.md

 # Container Lifecycle

 These exercises cover the basics container lifecycle commands related to creating, starting, stopping and deleting a container.
+They are essential to working day-to-day with containers.

 Use the below command references to complete the exercises.